AI-News-Team/AI-News/imageGenerator/README.md

 # Image Generator

-Only works on the server Rob gave us, so cannot be run on existing server.
+Only works on a server with suitable GPU capabilities.

 Fetches articles that do not have images (by checking article table "image_gen" field) Generates images using the original titles as prompts